boostcampaitech2/image-classification-level1-30/README.md

 **Image Transformation**<br>
 - argument parser `--tf` can receive types of augmentation
-- Transformation functions applied to training datasets and test datasets are different: image transformation for inference should be modified as little as possible
+- Transformation functions applied to training datasets and test datasets are different: images for inference should be modified as little as possible

 - Consult [transformation.py](https://github.com/boostcampaitech2/image-classification-level1-30/blob/main/transformation.py) for detailed explanation on the types of transformation